AndreWohnsland/CocktailBerry/docs/advanced.md

 ## Dashboard with Teams

-With __version 1.2.0__, there is a team feature implemented into CocktailBerry.
+There is a team feature implemented into CocktailBerry.
 If enabled within the config, the user can choose one of two teams to book the cocktail and according volume to.
 The names of the teams, as well the URL of the dashboard device, can be specified within the config.
 CocktailBerry will then send the information to the teams API.